🧬

 Do they shed a lot?

-Yes, they have a thick double coat that sheds heavily, especially during seasonal changes.
+Yes, they have a thick double coat and will shed heavily, especially during seasonal changes.

 Are they easy to train?

-They are intelligent but independent and stubborn, making them challenging for novice trainers.
+They are intelligent but independent and often stubborn, requiring consistent, positive reinforcement.

 How much exercise do they need?

-They require extensive daily exercise, such as long-distance running or pulling activities.
+They require extensive daily exercise, such as long runs or pulling activities, to prevent behavioral issues.

 View Official FCI Standard